Variational Analysis of Constrained M-Estimators: Existence and Consistency

 where $F^n_\delta = \{f \in F~|\ninf_{g\in F^n} \setd(f,g)\leq \delta\}$ and $F^\infty_\delta$ is defined similarly with $F^n$ replaced by $\nLim F^n$.
 In particular, if $\nLim F^n = F$, then the right-hand side of the inclusion equals $\nargmin_{f\in F} \Ex[\psi(X^1,f)]$. \end{theorem}

 The assumptions of the theorem are nearly identical to those of Theorem \ref{thm:con}.
 The main difference is that consistency is ensured for estimators that are near-minimizers of a slightly {\it relaxed} problem over the class $F^n_\delta$ and not over $F^n$.
-In addition to being potentially favorable from a computationally point of view (see Section 5.1), this relaxation has the effect of introducing a constraint qualification without having to make assumptions about nature of $F^n$ and $F$.
+This relaxation is potentially beneficial from a computationally point of view (see Section 5.1).

 Theorem \ref{thm:con_approx} guarantees that estimators selected from such relaxed classes will be consistent in some sense.
 Specifically, every cluster point of the estimators is at least as ``good'' as $\ninf_{g\in \nLim F^n} \Ex[\psi(X^1,g)]$ and is also in $F^\infty_\delta$.
 If $F^n$ eventually ``fills'' $F$, consistency takes place in the usual sense.